-Block 21.
-Type: concrete domes; amount in cubic yards: 40*
+Block 22 Cubic Yards.
+Type: concrete domes; amount in cubic yards: 31.1**

 **See above for instructions on how to estimate cubic yards

-Page 3: On this page, you must provide background information about any work that has already been completed (usually none for a living shoreline), contact information for neighboring properties, and any permits or authorizations you have already received.
+Page 3: On this page, you must provide background information about any work that has already been completed (usually none for a living shoreline) and information about endangered species, historic resources, or wild and scenic rivers that might be affected by the project.
 Finally, you need to sign and date the permit application.
-See the office locations webpage for information about where to submit your permit.
-Select the regional office that serves your county, and either email or mail the application and all attachments (see below) to the appropriate location.
+See the office locations webpage for information about where to submit your permit application form.
+Select the regional office that serves your county, and either email or mail the application and all drawings and illustraions (see below) to the appropriate location.

-Attachments: You must include 1) a vicinity map with enough detail to allow someone to find the project, 2) an overlay map showing the site conditions (wetland and surface water types), and 3) overhead (plan) view and cross-section drawings of a) the present site condition, and b) your project when you submit the ENG 4345 form.
+Drawings and Illustrations: You must include 1) a vicinity map with enough detail to allow someone to find the project, 2) an overlay map showing the a delineation of all wetlands and surface waters on site, and 3) overhead (plan) view and cross-section drawings of a) the present site condition, and b) your project when you submit the ENG 6082 form.
 See below for examples of acceptable plan view and cross-section drawings.

 The overlay map can be produced using publicly available data from the US Fish and Wildlife Service (USFWS).
 Access the USFWS National Wetlands Inventory Wetland Mapper Tool and zoom in to your site location.
 Once your entire project area is in view, use the “PRINT” feature in the top right to export your map.
 Give your map a name in the dialog box that pops up and then click the green Print button.
 A legend and title will automatically be generated in the print file.
 Your map will show up under “Print Jobs” in the dialog box and then you can download the exported map as a PDF to include with your application.

 The detailed set of drawings should depict both the current site conditions and the project in cross section and in overhead (plan) view.
 These drawings must show: